 Possessory conservatorship, or physical custody, determines where a child will reside at any given time.
 The courts often give parents substantial leeway in developing a plan for possessory conservatorship.
 If the parents are able to work out a schedule that the court believes to be in the best interests of the child, it will often agree to this agreement.
 When there is a dispute, the judge ultimately determines possessory conservatorship based on what they believe to be are the child’s best interests.

 There are different factors the court may consider when determining the child’s best interests.
 This includes evaluating the relationship a child has with each parent.
-The court will also look to the child’s health and safety, including whether or not there is any history of child abuse from either parent.
-If one parent does have a history or abuse or other criminal activity, the court may not grant this party custody but could order supervised visitation.
+The court will also look into the child’s health and safety, including whether or not there is any history of child abuse from either parent.
+If one parent does have a history of abuse or other criminal activity, the court may not grant this party custody but could order supervised visitation.

 A court may also consider the parents’ financial situation and how close the parents live to each other.
-The court take the child’s wishes into account if they are at least age 12 or older.
+The court takes the child’s wishes into account if they are at least age 12 or older.
 A lawyer in Pearland could determine what factors a judge may consider in a particular child custody case and advise a parent throughout this process.